SUMS-StA/sumo/_pages/schedule.md

 After a solid day's worth of maths, all contestants will be invited for an optional social to provide an opportunity to network and meet likeminded students from other universities.

-The event takes place of **Saturday 5th of March**./ The Schedule for the event is:
+The event takes place of **Saturday 5th of March**.
+The Schedule for the event is:

 > 09:00 – 09:45: Arrival
 >